ksenia-ge/Bon-D/README.md

 Trial repo

-I'm studying Data Science online when I should be writing my PhD dissertation.
+I'm studying Data Science and I hope it will help me in my PhD dissertation.